mfarda/mjsr/README.md

 - `--fuzz-status-codes`: HTTP status codes to consider valid (default: `200,403,401`)
 - `--fuzz-threads`     : Number of concurrent fuzzing threads (default: `10`)
 - `--fuzz-timeout`     : Timeout for each fuzzing request in seconds (default: `30`)
+- `--fuzz-no-timeout`  : Disable timeout for ffuf (useful for large wordlists)

 ---